 For ridesharing, RideGuru has a price comparison tool that gives accurate fare estimates, whether you want to use Uber, Lyft, Curb, Ola, Didi, or even a traditional taxi or limo service.

 On the other hand, it is your vacation.
-Maybe you don’t fancy dealing with traffic and want to relax, or have someone show you around.
+Maybe you don’t fancy dealing with traffic and simply want to relax and have someone show you around.
 Lots of people book day trips for just that reason.

 If that’s the case, you have plenty of tours to choose from.
 While some focus on one destination, others pack a variety of experiences into one full day.
 And some simply provide transportation along with optional add-ons.